resim-ai/open-core/docs/resim/metrics/metric_types.md

 Line charts are classical line charts, plotting a dependent variable against an independent variable, joined by a line.
 Multiple lines can be placed on one chart.

-> Our roadmap includes adding scatter plots under this also.
+> Our roadmap includes adding scatter plots under this plot type also.

 ![An example line chart](./line_chart.png)